- Public Works

 If your residence has not been found to have at least a portion of the incoming water service to your property consisting of lead, you will not receive a notification, and no action is needed.

-If your residence has been found to have at least a portion of the incoming water service to your property consisting of lead, you will receive a notification.
-While there is no immediate need to replace your water service line, after the above date partial lead service replacement is prohibited.
+If your residence has been found to have at least a portion of the incoming water service to your property consisting of lead, you should have received a notification.
+While there is no immediate need to replace your water service line, after the above date, repair to lead service lines or partial lead service replacement is prohibited.
 If in the future the Village needs to repair/replace the portion of the water service from the b-box to the main, the Village is willing to coordinate with homeowners to replace the remaining portion from the b-box to the house.
 If your portion of the service develops a leak between the b-box to your house, the law requires that it be replaced in its entirety and the village will replace their portion at that time.

 The Village greatly appreciates your cooperation in making this project a success.
 For general project information, please contact the Water Department at 708-453-8000 (press 4).